 - 2.12.5.2.7 If the Enrollee seeks review of the Administrative Law Judge's decision, the review of Medicare is to the Departmental Appeals Board and any further review is to federal court, and the review of Medicaid, pursuant to the State Administrative Review Law (735 ILCS 5/3-101 et seq.), is to State circuit court.
-Any review of the Final Administrative Decision issued by the Department is to State circuit court pursuant to the State Administrative Review Law (735 ILCS 5/3-101 et seq.), is for information or participation from such further Appeal entities.
+Any review of the Final Administrative Decision issued by the Department is to State circuit court pursuant to the State Administrative Review Law (735 ILCS 5/3-101 et seq.).
+The Contractor must comply with any requests for information or participation from such further Appeal entities.
 Any determination in favor of the Enrollee will require payment by the Contractor for the service or item in question. - 2.12.5.3 Continuation of Benefits Pending an Appeal: The Contractor must provide continuing benefits for all previously approved non-Part D benefits that are being terminated or modified pending the Contractor's internal Appeal process.
 If the Contractor does not decide fully in the Enrollee's favor within the relevant timeframe, the Contractor must continue providing benefits for all previously approved non-Part D benefits that are being terminated or modified through the IRE review.
 If the resolution of the IRE is not wholly in favor of the Enrollee, services will be required to be provided and paid for pending resolution of the State Fair Hearing Appeal process, if the Enrollee files an Appeal with the State Fair Hearing Agency within ten (10) calendar days of the notice of disposition from the IRE. - 2.12.6 Integrated Notice Enrollees will be notified of all applicable Demonstration Medicare and Medicaid Appeal rights through a single notice.
 The form and content of the notice must be prior approved by CMS and the Department.
-The Contractor shall notify the Enrollee of its decision at least ten (10) days in advance of the date of its Adverse Action. - 2.12.6.1 The notice must explain: - 2.12.6.1.1 The action the Contractor intends to take; - 2.12.6.1.2 The reasons for the action; - 2.12.6.1.3 The citation to the regulations supporting such action; - 2.12.6.1.4 The Enrollee's or the Provider's right to file an Appeal; - 2.12.6.1.5 Procedures for exercising the Enrollee's rights to Appeal; - 2.12.6.1.6 Circumstances under which expedited resolution is available and how to request it; and - 2.12.6.1.7 If applicable, the Enrollee's rights to have benefits continue pending the resolution of the Appeal, and the circumstances under which the Enrollee may be required to pay the costs of these services.
+The Contractor shall notify the Enrollee of its decision at least ten (10) days in advance of the date of its Adverse Benefit Determination.
+The Contractor must give notice of Adverse Benefit Determination on the day of the action when the action is a denial of payment - 2.12.6.1 The notice must explain: - 2.12.6.1.1 The action the Contractor intends to take;

+2.12.6.1.2 The reasons for the action;

+2.12.6.1.3 The citation to the regulations supporting such action;

+2.12.6.1.4 The Enrollee's or the Provider's right to file an Appeal;

+2.12.6.1.5 Procedures for exercising the Enrollee's rights to Appeal;